-the Minister be satisfied that disclosure is necessary to address a serious danger to human health and safety (clause 15(1)(a)), but the person or government to whom the information will be disclosed must agree, in writing, to maintain the confidentially of the personal information and to use it only to carry out functions relating to the protection of human health and safety (clause 15(1)(b)).
-In addition, new clause 15(2) of the bill specifies that, prior to disclosing personal information to a person or a government, the Minister must notify the person to whom the personal information relates of the intended disclosure, unless doing so would endanger human health or human safety.
-In the event that the Minister decides to disclose personal information without providing prior notice of intention to disclose, new clause 15(3) specifies that the Minister shall provide notice of disclosure to the person to whom the personal information relates "as soon as practicable," and in any event, no later than six months after disclosing the personal information in question.30
+Clause 15 states that the Minister can disclose personal information without the consent of the individual to whom the personal information relates if disclosure is necessary to address a serious danger to human health and safety.
+At third reading of Bill C-6, the Senate had amended this provision, introducing additional conditions which the Minister would have had to meet before disclosing personal information.
+Not only would the Minister have had to be satisfied that disclosure was necessary to address a serious danger to human health and safety, but the person or government to whom the information was to be disclosed would have had to agree, in writing, to maintain the confidentially of the personal information and to use it only to carry out functions relating to the protection of human health and safety.
+In addition, it was specified that, prior to disclosing personal information to a person or a government, the Minister would have had to notify the person to whom the personal information relates of the intended disclosure, unless doing so would have endangered human health or human safety.
+Had the Minister decided to disclose personal information without providing prior notice of intention to disclose, under a new provision, the Minister would have had to provide notice of disclosure to the person to whom the personal information related "as soon as practicable," and in any event, no later than six months after disclosing the personal information in question.
+These amendments were not incorporated into Bill C-36.

 The Minister may also disclose confidential business information relating to a consumer product without the consent or notification of the person concerned, if the person or government to whom the information is disclosed agrees, in writing, to maintain the confidentiality of the information and to use the information solely to protect human health or safety or the environment (clause 16).
 In addition, if no confidentiality guarantee is in place and the product poses a serious and imminent danger to human health or safety or to the environment, confidential business information may also be disclosed by the Minister without the consent or notification of the person concerned, if the disclosure of the information is essential to address the danger (clause 17(1)).
-In the case of a disclosure under clause 17(1), the Minister must notify the person to whose business or affairs the information relates no later than the next business day (clause 17(2)), which is defined as a day that is neither a Saturday nor a holiday (clause 17(3)).
-Clause 17.1 confirms that the Minister may disclose to the public information about a danger to human health or safety posed by a consumer product.31
+In such a case, the Minister must notify the person to whose business or affairs the information relates no later than the next business day (clause 17(2)), which is defined as a day that is neither a Saturday nor a holiday (clause 17(3)).
+Clause 18 confirms that the Minister may disclose to the public information about a danger to human health or safety posed by a consumer product.30